-At Vituro Health we empower men and their families at all life stages with comprehensive prostate care, ranging from concierge medical services and resources to advanced treatment options.
+At Vituro Health we empower men and their families at all life stages with comprehensive prostate care, ranging from concierge medical services and resources to advanced treatment options given by our partner physicians.
 Often our patients are facing a prostate cancer diagnosis and along with that comes many questions.
 We are here to be your resource as you navigate prostate cancer care.

 What is prostate cancer?

 Prostate cancer forms in the tissues of the prostate.
 Prostate cancer is the most common non-skin cancer in men in the United States, affecting 1 in 9 men.
 Prostate cancer starts when cells from the prostate gland start to grow rapidly.

 What is the survival rate for prostate cancer?

 Prostate cancer, when identified early, typically has a good prognosis.
 There are about 2.9 million men in the U.S. alive today who were previously diagnosed with prostate cancer.
 According to the American Cancer Society, on average, men with prostate cancer are about 90 percent as likely as men who do not have that cancer to live for at least 5 years after diagnosis.

 What causes prostate cancer?

 There are no known causes of prostate cancer, however, there are possible risk factors for prostate cancer.
 These include:

 - Family History of Prostate Cancer